Giles Brent: Early life and family (England)

 Giles was the son of Sir Richard Brent and Elizabeth Brent.
-Elizabeth's father was named Giles.
+Elizabeth's father was named Giles Reade.
 The Brents were of Gloucestershire of South West England, at Lark Stoke and Admington in 1553.
-Richard Brent and his wife were close to Fulke Greville, 1st Baron Brooke, part of King James I's court.
-Sir Richard was High Sheriff of Gloucestershire for a time.
+Sir Richard Brent was High Sheriff of Gloucestershire for a time.
+Richard and his wife were close to Fulke Greville, 1st Baron Brooke, part of King James I's court.

 In 1619, Sir Richard's daughter Catherine converted to Catholicism, with the family eventually all joining the faith.
 Catherine and other sisters joined an abbey in Cambrai starting in 1628.